Our staff will respond to your query promptly and provide detailed information to your questions.

 Merry Christmas!
 Today, access the high mountain terrain via snowmobile.
 Once on the mountain plateau you will visit spectacular view points over the Lyngen Alps.
 During this activity you are passengers during the snowmobile transport to the high mountain plateau.

 The journey to the high lake via snow mobile takes 30 minutes through snow covered birch tree forests.
 Once at the lake, a shelter camp is made and then you can head off on snow shoes for an exploration of the area.
 There is an option to do some ice fishing as well.

-After a leisurely breakfast you can try X - country skiing or go on a scenic drive of 40 min to an area called Hamneidet.
-Enjoy a 20 minute sleigh ride as the reindeer guide you around the valley and along the coast.
+Today is time to explroe the small hamlet of Hamneidet, 40 minutes from Lyngen.
+Reindeers will guide you aroung the valley and coast as you sit comfortably on a sleigh.
 Afterwards, you will have the opportunity to feed these magnificent animals before entering the gamme gathering around the fire to listen to Sami history, stories and joiking.

 Optional Add Ons

 Day 5 - Cross country skiing or snow shoeing